 Skellern, A, Haslett, S.K and Open, S (2007) 'The potential area affected by the 1607 flood event in the Severn Estuary, UK: a preliminary investigation.'
 Archaeology in the Severn Estuary, 18. pp. 59-65.

 Johnson, R.M, Simm, D, Edwards, E and Skellern, A (2014) Developing the research-teaching nexus using a local fieldwork project.
-In: RGS-IBG Annual Conference, 26 - 29 August 2014, Kensington Gore, London.
+In: RGS-IBG Annual International Conference, 26 - 29 August 2014, Kensington Gore, London.

 Application of repeat terrestrial laser scanning for river asset management, Seagry Weir, River Avon, Wiltshire

 Johnson, R.M, Skellern, A, Edwards, E, Johns, T, Williams, P and Wood, M (2012) Application of repeat terrestrial laser scanning for river asset management, Seagry Weir, River Avon, Wiltshire.
 In: Knowledge exchange workshop on terrestrial laser scanning, 2 April - 3 April 2012, University of Leicester, Leicester, England.

 Johnson, R.M, Skellern, A, Edwards, E, Brunning, R and Cooke, S (2012) Scanning the past, Iron Age dwellings near Glastonbury, Somerset.
 In: Knowledge exchange workshop on terrestrial laser scanning, 2 April - 3 April 2012, University of Leicester, Leicester, England.

 Skellern, A, Schaaf, R, Haslett, S.K and Norcliffe, D (2010) Google Earth and sustainable development education: examples from human and physical geography.
 In: GEES 10th Anniversary Conference, 7-9 July 2010, University of Plymouth.